mzhengg/job-extraction-pipeline/README.md

-# Skills Gap Dashboard
+# Job Extraction Pipeline

 Software engineering is one of the most in-demand, highest paying jobs currently.
 There's lots of room for growth and the industry is expected to grow by 25% through the next decade according to the Bureau of Labor Statistics (https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm).
-But this industry is constantly changing and new tools are being developed all the time.
-This project aims to track the most sought after technologies by the industry so that aspiring software engineers can keep up to date with them.
+But this industry is constantly changing and new positions are opening up all the time.
+This project aims to track the number of positions open for the various specialities within software engineering so that aspiring software engineers can pivot into growing fields, learn the necessary skills, and get a job with a good growth outlook.

 ## Technologies:

 * Python (Selenium, Boto3, PySpark)
-* AWS (S3, Lambda, MWAA, Redshift, Elastic Beanstalk)
+* AWS (S3, Fargate, MWAA, Redshift)
 * Airflow
 * Docker
 * Terraform